 - 1. Who is responsible for grant administration? - 2.
-Are Milestone/Progress Reports submitted for each open Section 5307 and 5309 grant at the required intervals (quarterly or annually) and on time?
-If the grantee is a designated recipient of Section 5316 or 5317 funds, are annual program status reports for each open grant submitted by October 31? - 3.
+Are Milestone/Progress Reports (MPRs) submitted for each open Section 5307 and 5309 grant at the required intervals (quarterly or annually) and on time?
+Are transit enhancement reports submitted annually?
+Are annual program status reports for each open Section 5310, 5316 and 5317 grant submitted by October 31? - 3.
 Do reports contain all required information?